Are You Too Angry To Use Divorce Mediation?

 If you haven’t gone through a divorce you don’t realize how important these things are.
 Yet.

 Right at this moment you’re one of the millions of people on the Internet looking for good divorce advice.
 You think you’re researching divorce laws to see what you’ll have to pay or what you’ll get in child support or alimony; or looking for a tough, pit bull of an attorney; or searching for that super secret divorce strategy that will guarantee you the upper hand in family court.
 In time you’ll discover that the legal process of ending your marriage – the divorce itself – was the easy part.
 What divorcing couples fighting in court over money, financial support, possessions and children are really doing is trying to throw the baby out – but keep the bathwater.
-One or sometimes both parties want the marriage over – the legal part – but the fear of change and loss, anger, hurt and greed short circuits how they manage and cope with the personal part – they get stuck on what they have to give up in the process.
+One or sometimes both parties want the marriage over – the legal part – but the fear of change and loss, anger, hurt and even greed short circuits the way they manage and cope with the personal part – they get stuck on what they have to give up in the process.
 It’s why many bitter, angry couples with children, large bank accounts and especially successful business interests continue to fight long after their divorce is over.
 We call it “marrying your divorce” and it happens when one or both sides just can’t accept the fact that “no, you can’t take it with you”.
 At least not all of it.

 What you need is to end and recover from a broken emotional and economic relationship – and that’s the hard part.

 Many divorcing couples make the mistake of believing their attorney and the court is going to solve not only their legal problem – their need for a divorce – but also the personal problems their divorce creates which attorneys and even judges most definitely cannot do.
-And this is because people are conditioned and taught to believe their divorce is a legal problem instead of a personal problem with important legal implications, which is what it really is, and if experience teaches us anything it’s that the more the legal system needs to be involved in your personal problems the worse your personal problems are going to be.
-The best the legal system can do is settle the marital property, marital support and child support issues as the divorce laws and guidelines allow and stick a legal band-aid for a period of time on the rest of your problems – which one side or the other usually can’t wait to tear off.
+And this is because people are conditioned and taught to believe their divorce is a legal problem instead of a personal problem with important legal implications, which is what it really is, and if experience teaches us anything it’s that the more our adversarial legal system is involved in your personal problems the worse your personal problems are going to get.
+The best the legal system can do is settle the marital propertymarital support and child support issues as the divorce laws and guidelines allow and stick a legal band-aid for a period of time on your personal problems – which one side or the other usually can’t wait to tear off.
 Divorces turn into nightmares for a lot of different reasons, but usually because of the needs and expectations of divorcing couples that the legal system can’t meet without flexing it’s muscle and forcing somebody to do something against their will or their ability to do – and nobody likes being threatened and pushed around – so they push back.
 When you use divorce mediation you reduce or even eliminate the threat of legal force and replace it with civility, cooperation and a sense of fairness (and possibly even goodwill) that you will not enjoy with an aggressively litigated divorce.
 And be assured these things will go a long way toward helping to solve the personal problems your divorce created.

 When Divorce Mediation Isn’t Your Best Option